Christian Meditation

 Main points repeatedly to The Cloud of Unknowing in support of his views on the mantra.
 The anonymous author gives strong support to the idea of a mantra.
 “We must pray then with all the intensity of our being in its height and depth and length and breadth”, he says, “And not with many words but in a little word”.

-Also affirmed is the need to turn away from ideas, images and memories.
-God, the author says, cannot be known by thought, only by love.
+Moreover, the author says, God cannot be known by thought, only by love.
 Thoughts must be covered with a “cloud of forgetting”, whilst love for God must step “bravely and joyfully beyond [this cloud] and reach out to the darkness above… the Cloud of Unknowing”.

 This is also the process that St John of the Cross outlined in The Ascent of Mount Carmel.